daxcee/sahat.github.com/_posts/2014-06-05-create-a-tv-show-tracker-using-angularjs-nodejs-and-mongodb.md

 in the controller) and more consistent with the rest of the code.
 I should have done that in the first place since I am advocating for keeping `$http` out of the controllers and leave that job to services.

+**June 8, 2014 Update:** I have added a second callback function to the `Show.save()` method for handling errors.
+It's a convention you will see being used in AngularJS quite frequently.
+One such error could be if you type a Show name that does not exist on the TVDB.
+Another potential error is when a Show you are trying to add already exists in your database.

+I have also added the `$setPristine()` method to clear the form of any errors after adding a Show.
+Previously I only cleared the `showName` by setting it to an empty string but earlier today, after adding input validation and error messages to this form, we need to properly clear it by changing its state from `$dirty` to `$pristine`.

 ---